Drought Monitoring and Reporting

 .

-Drought Monitoring and Reporting Actions are described in the Agriculture Drought Risk Management Plan (ADRMP), and include ongoing monitoring, evaluation and reporting on soil moisture conditions, precipitation amounts and patterns, snowfall accumulations and air temperature regimes in the agricultural areas of Alberta.
+This area of focus includes ongoing monitoring, evaluation and reporting on soil moisture conditions, precipitation amounts and patterns, snowfall accumulations and air temperature regimes in the agricultural areas of Alberta

 .

-Monitoring includes routine measurement of meteorological, hydrological and agricultural parameters useful in developing adequate drought indicators.
+Monitoring includes routine measurement of meteorological and agricultural parameters useful in developing adequate drought indicators.
 Many of these measurements are collected in near real time and are quality controlled.
-The quality controlled parameters are used to run weather analysis, soil water balance, and drought indices models that are interpreted to determine the start, intensity, extent, and ending of drought.
+The quality controlled parameters are used to run weather analysis, soil water balance, and drought indices models that are interpreted to determine the start, intensity, extent, and ending of drought or excess moisture conditions.
 Some of these parameters are also used to produce weather based insurance products.
-The weather analysis and drought indices are summarized into regular reports that follow a consistent reporting format.
-In addition, ARD’s Agro Climatic Information Service (ACIS) web site provides near real time meterological data from more than 270 meteorological stations across the province, and weekly maps providing up-to-date information between drought reports.
+The weather analysis and drought indices are summarized into regular moisture situation updates.
+In addition, AF’s Agro Climatic Information Service (ACIS) web site provides near real time meterological data from more than 387meteorological stations across the province and weekly maps provide up-to-date information.

-The drought reports use a combination of scientific drought indices to objectively and accurately determine drought severity, extent and duration.
+The moisture situation updates use a combination of scientific drought indices to objectively and accurately determine drought severity, extent and duration.
 Combining indices provides a more accurate assessment of drought severity.
-The partners will collect, analyze and distribute up-to-date information, publish regular drought reports and frequently update maps and data on the ACIS web site.
+AF will collect, analyze and distribute up-to-date information, publish regular reports and update maps and data on the ACIS web site.
 The combined information will help define development of any extreme conditions in order to guide appropriate and informed responses by government agencies and the agricultural community to existing situations.
-The drought report (available to the public) includes precipitation received and frequency of occurrence, soil moisture conditions, snow pack conditions, and temperature trends and regimes; and highlights of the drought report are forwarded to the Minister and rural MLAs.
+The moisture situation updates (available to the public) includes precipitation received and frequency of occurrence, soil moisture conditions, snow pack conditions, and temperature trends and regimes; and moisture situation updates are forwarded to the Minister and rural MLAs.

-In addition to the drought report, other reports may include the following:
+In addition to the moisture situation updates, other reports may include the following:

 • Regional crop condition reports